dkoscica/MobileAppsCourse/Lab2/README.md

 Goal of this lab is to introduce Android Views, ViewGroups, Layouts, form validation and resource management.

 ## 1. Update resources
-Goal of this task is to add and update strings files and add one additional localization.
+Goal of this task is to add and update strings files and add one additional localization.</br>
+The max point value for this task is **1 point**.

 ### Documentation
 * https://proandroiddev.com/what-is-android-app-localization-and-why-should-you-care-e4ba72f867fa